 For example, RFgen helped Myers Tire Supply implement a cross-platform solution using online and offline mobile apps that integrated with several of these field service applications.

 Any costs associated with investing in a new inventory solution should be easy to recoup with a predictable, rewarding return on investment (ROI).
-For example, RFgen offers a free ROI Calculator as a helpful evaluation tool.
+For example, RFgen offers a free ROI workshop as a helpful evaluation tool.

 The ability to automate inventory processes within the four walls isn’t much help unless you can expand those capabilities outside the four walls of the warehouse and into the field.
 This is the only way to achieve accurate, end-to-end visibility in your supply chain operations and inventory.
-Also look for these additional capabilities as well:
+Also, look for these additional capabilities as well:

 Inventory management software is only as good as the data it receives.
-That’s why it’s crucial to establish processes that assure data is collected quickly, accurately, in a way that communicates the relevant data to your ERP system in real time.
+That’s why it’s crucial to establish processes that assure data is collected quickly, accurately, in a way that communicates the relevant data to your ERP system in real-time.
 Without consistent real-time data collection at each remote location, the central office cannot know inventory levels and how well operations are being handled with a fine level of accuracy.
 Problems in these areas may persist for hours, days or even weeks before being discovered.

 Automating the data collection process through a remote warehouse management solution can create a consistent overview of each location’s inventory, as well as provide the vital data capture and storage needed in the event of unexpected interruptions in connectivity.
 Automation can transform laborious, time-intensive manual processes into quick and easy processes that take only a few seconds and capture inventory data perfectly with the use of a handheld or mobile device.

-In addition to efficiency gains in those areas, the ability to track your inventory across the enterprise, even when it’s not in the warehouse, adds up to impact the bottom the line by improving overall customer service.
+In addition to efficiency gains in those areas, the ability to track your inventory across the enterprise, even when it’s not in the warehouse, adds up to impact the bottom line by improving overall customer service.

 IT professionals face major challenges in ensuring that all systems are online and running at optimum effectiveness, particularly in remote areas with connectivity issues or during critical manufacturing operations.
 But inventory movement, receiving and shipping are core operations that must continue even if connections to the internet or remote enterprise systems are down.